ethereum/ethereum-org-website/src/content/contributing/adding-layer-2/index.md

 **Token contract lists**

 - Since assets will have a new address on layer 2, if there is a token list resource available please share.

+**Native wallet support**

+- Do any wallets support the L2 natively?

 ## Add your layer 2 {#add-exchange}